-to a sustainable society in swift and flexible ways.
+Anticipating change, we will seek growth and contributions to asustainable society in swift and flexible ways.

 Viewing the point of no return as a new business opportunity